 In retail, corporations spend 58% of their IT budget on maintaining legacy systems.
 The main reason why businesses use legacy software is that the sales terminals use Intel 286 computers.
 Advanced computers are likely to run into problems while using old software.
 Another reason why software modernization is being delayed is the fear of cybersecurity issues.

 Look at these hidden costs of maintaining your legacy software.
 How to Estimate the Cost of Cloud Migration

 Although software modernization requires significant investments, it’s a necessary step for retail management technology to sync information properly.
 It is also needed so the business can spend the budget on improvements rather than on the maintenance of outdated systems.

 There is one common feature in each of the examples of old legacy systems mentioned above: All of them were using Oracle, Microsoft, or IBM software products.
 According to a Flexera report, these three IT service providers were among the top manufacturers of IT products with end-of-life and end-of-support status in 2018.
-As information technology pioneers, they have created many languages, environments and operating systems, many of which have become outdated over the years.
+As information technology pioneers, they have created many languages, environments, and operating systems, many of which have become outdated over the years.
 At the same time, these companies are the most significant innovators in technology development and they offer many options for migration.
-But if that’s the case, why are there still companies who use outdated technologies like Visual Basic and DB2?
+But if that’s the case, why are there still companies that use outdated technologies like Visual Basic and DB2?

 Identify modernization and security improvements for your productLearn more

 Why Companies Still Use Legacy Software?